zentrum-lexikographie/dwdsmor/README.md

 ## Building DWDSmor lexica and transducers

-For building DWDSmor lexica and transducers, run after acquiring the DWDS
+For building DWDSmor lexica and transducers, run:
-sources:

 ```sh
 make all